n8henrie/n8henrie.github.io/_posts/2012-08-28-fix-click-to-tweet-in-mountain-lion-notification-center.md

 ---
 id: 718
-title: 'How to fix a broken &#8220;Click to Tweet&#8221; button in Mountain Lion Notification Center'
+title: 'How to fix a broken “Click to Tweet” button in Mountain Lion Notification Center'
 date: 2012-08-28T19:12:04+00:00
 author: n8henrie
 layout: post